Southwest Seattle Historical Society - Log House Museum

 Welcome to the “Birthplace of Seattle” Log House Museum of the Southwest Seattle Historical Society!
 Discover this gem one block from Alki Beach in a restored 1904 log building surrounded by a native plant garden.

-Our storefront and home, the museum (with restored Admiral totem pole, unveiled in 2014) is a place to discover and celebrate the history of the Duwamish peninsula and the Birthplace of Seattle.
+Our storefront and home, the museum (with restored Admiral totem pole) is a place to discover and celebrate the history of the Duwamish peninsula and the Birthplace of Seattle.

 Open noon to 4 p.m.
 Thursday through Sunday.
 Open other days and times by appointment only.
 Fully handicapped-accessible.
 To schedule a group tour, call 206-484-8008.